dsoluk/nft-preview-card-component-main/README.md

 ## Acknowledgments

 I'd like to acknowledge Carlton Mpofu who's solution was extremely helpful in making sense of the hover interaction of the equilibrium image.
 I tried for a day to get my own solution but struggled mightily.
-Then looked at several other solutions which I couldn't wrap my head around but Carlton's made sence.
+Then looked at several other solutions which I couldn't wrap my head around but Carlton's made sense.
 In addition, the feedback by Grace was very helpful.